 We use a small amount of Xanthan Gum in our gluten free cookies sourced from Bob's Red Mill, the leading gluten free ingredients company.
 We've been unable to develop a good cookie without it.

 We use a trace amount of Mixed Tocopherols in our gluten free cookies.
 Tocopherols are a family of Vitamin E compounds naturally occurring in vegetable oils, nuts, fish and leafy green vegetables that have a natural ability to protect oils - such as the palm fruit oil used in Liz Lovely cookies - from oxidation.
 The tocopherols we use are derived from refined edible vegetable oils.

 We used to be enrolled in the National Organic Program.
 In 2009, we began having trouble getting our hands on key organic ingredients from the suppliers we trust.
 In order to stay organic, we were forced to make compromises and buy from alternative suppliers, often to the detriment of product quality.

 Then in 2010, it became necessary to switch from chocolate produced on shared equipment to 100% dairy free chocolate made on a dedicated dairy free production line.
-There is a shortage of 100% dairy free chocolate that is also organic, and the prices are significantly higher.
+There is very little supply of 100% dairy free chocolate that is also organic, and the prices are significantly higher.
 High enough to raise the price of the cookies a lot.

-In order to make the safest, highest quality product possible, we found it necessary in 2010 to leave the Certified Organic program.
+In order to make the safest, highest quality product possible, we found it necessary in 2010 to leave the National Organic Program.
 While it's disappointing, it's also exciting to be able to consistently buy the ingredients that make the best cookies.